robtweed/ewd-qoper8-dbq/README.md

 ### ewd-qoper8 Master Process

-First have loaded and initialised ewd-qoper8 in your master process, eg:
+First make sure you have loaded and initialised ewd-qoper8 in your master process, eg:

         var qoper8 = require('ewd-qoper8');
         var q = new qoper8.masterProcess();